howtographql/howtographql/content/backend/graphql-java/5-authentication.md

 ---
 title: Authentication
 description: Add simple authentication to your GraphQL API
+question: How does authentication work in GraphQL?
+answers: ["GraphQL servers must have a built-in auth system", "JWT must be used", "There is no notion of authentication built-in, you provide one yourself", "GraphQL server can not authenticate users, it must be done outside of GraphQL"]
+correctAnswer: 2
 ---

 So far so good, but not a lot of interaction is possible without keeping track of who the current user is.
 To be a cool Hackernews clone, your app needs to be able to let users sign up and login.